Sign In / Sign Out

 - Map and Locations

-The School of Transborder Studies (STS) and the School of Geographical Sciences and Urban Planning (SGSUP) at Arizona State University invites applications for one full-time, tenure-eligible position at rank of Assistant or Associate Professor.
-Rank and tenure status will be commensurate with experience.
-The appointment will be located on the Tempe Campus with an anticipated start date of August 2020.
-This position is part of the Southwest Borderland Initiative (SWBI), an ASU long term effort to enhance existing university scholarly and instructional resources with emphasis on the US-Mexico border.
-The position will be a joint appointment in STS and SGSUP housed within the Social Sciences Division of the College of Liberal Arts and Sciences.
+The School of Transborder Studies (STS) at Arizona State University invites applications for one full-time, tenure-eligible position at the rank of Assistant Professor.
+This position is part of the Southwest Borderlands Initiative (SWBI), an ASU long-term effort to enhance existing university scholarly and instructional resources in the Southwest Borderlands, U.S. Mexico, and tribal communities.
+The position will be in STS, housed within the Social Sciences Division of the College of Liberal Arts and Sciences with an anticipated start date of August 2020.

-The successful candidate will teach undergraduate courses, as well as contribute to the graduate programs of both schools.
-The successful candidate will be expected to develop an externally-funded research program, generate peer-reviewed publications, engage undergraduate and graduate students through effective teaching, participate in service to the university and profession, and build productive relationships with faculty both within and beyond the two schools.
+The successful candidate will teach undergraduate courses, as well as contribute to the graduate program.
+The successful candidate will be expected to generate peer-reviewed publications, develop an externally-funded research program, engage undergraduate and graduate students through effective teaching and mentoring, participate in service to the university and profession, and build productive relationships with faculty both within and beyond the school.

-The School of Transborder Studies is the home to a dynamic and interdisciplinary faculty focused on the theoretical and empirical examination of transborder processes and communities.
-STS approaches transborder studies in a way that is both grounded in and inspired by the geographical specificity of the U.S.-Mexico border as well as the broad theoretical applications of border studies.
+The School of Transborder Studies is home to a dynamic and interdisciplinary faculty focused on the theoretical and empirical examination of transborder processes and communities.
+STS approaches transborder studies in a way that is grounded in and inspired by the geographical specificity of the U.S.- Mexico border as well as the broad theoretical applications of border studies.
 This approach is unique among U.S. universities in this emerging field of study globally.
-The location of STS in the Phoenix metropolitan area, a center of Mexican origin and other Latino/a populations and epicenter of rapid changes in the social and demographic landscape of the United States, makes this unit an ideal place to study these issues.
-STS houses the Program for Transborder Communities, the Association for Borderland Studies, and the College Assistance Migrant Program, and has a recognized strength in migration studies, border urbanization, language and education, community health, language and identity, Chicano/Latino media studies, and Latino politics and policy.
+The location of STS in the Phoenix metropolitan area, a center of Mexican-origin and other Latinx populations and epicenter of rapid changes in the social and demographic landscape of the United States, makes this unit an ideal place to study these issues.
+STS collaborates actively with Mexican-origin and Latinx communities in Arizona and also sustains a strong research and exchange program with Mexican academic institutions on the border and beyond.
+STS currently houses the Association for Borderlands Studies and a College Assistance Migrant Program and has recognized strengths in migration studies, border environmental and urbanization, community health, language, identity, and education, Chicanx/Latinx media studies, gender and sustainability, and politics and policy.
 STS offers an undergraduate degree in Transborder Chicana/o and Latina/o Studies with three interdisciplinary concentrations: media and expressive culture, transborder community development and health, and U.S. and Mexican regional immigration policy and economy.
 A PhD in Transborder Studies allows a broad selection of topics in that area.
-STS maintains a strong program of collaboration with Latino/a communities in Arizona and also sustains a strong research and exchange program with Mexican academic institutions on the border and beyond.

-ASU is a research-intensive university with outstanding research facilities and infrastructure support.
-Recently ranked #1 as the nation’s most innovative school, the university’s location within the large and fast-growing Phoenix region provides a rich context for applied research and community engagement around issues of urban renewal, gentrification, residential segregation, socio-environmental vulnerability, employment and poverty, migration and citizenship, health disparities, political engagement, and social equity.
-We invite you to learn more about the School of Transborder Studies and the School of Geographical Sciences and Urban Planning and Arizona State University by visiting https://sts.asu.edu ; https://sgsup.asu.edu and https://newamericanuniversity.asu.edu/.
-Learn more about what The College of Liberal Arts and Sciences has to offer by visiting https://thecollege.asu.edu/faculty.
+ASU is a research-intensive university with outstanding research facilities and supporting infrastructure.
+Recently ranked as the nation’s most innovative school for the fifth consecutive year, the university’s location within the large and fast-growing Phoenix region provides a rich context for applied research and community engagement around many contemporary social issues.
+We invite you to learn more about the School of Transborder Studies and Arizona State University by visiting https://sts.asu.edu and

 (1) a cover letter describing qualifications and interest,